-The yen traded at 78.56 as of 10:21 a.m. in Tokyo, after touching 78.21 the previous day, the strongest since Feb.
+The yen traded at 78.45 as of 2:38 p.m. in Tokyo, after touching 78.21 yesterday, the strongest since Feb.
 15. Finance Minister Jun Azumi told reporters in Tokyo today that the government is watching excessive yen moves, and that the yen and stock markets do not reflect the fundamentals of the economy.

 Vice Finance Minister Takehiko Nakao, the nation’s top currency official, said this week in an interview in Hong Kong that the finance ministry will take action on the yen if necessary, suggesting the door is open to intervention to weaken the currency.

 To contact the reporter on this story: Andy Sharp in Tokyo at firstname.lastname@example.org

 To contact the editor responsible for this story: Paul Panckhurst at email@example.com